Fukuda Doctrine

-The Fukuda Doctrine is based on a speech by Japanese Prime Minister Takeo Fukuda.
-In 1977, while on a tour of the ASEAN member states, the prime minister made a speech in Manila in which he articulated Japan's foreign policy that later became known as the Fukuda Doctrine.

-Prime Minister Fukuda pledged that Japan, a country committed to peace, would never become a military power and that Japan would build up a relationship of mutual confidence and trust with Southeast Asian countries in wide-ranging fields, and that Japan would cooperate positively with ASEAN and its member countries in their own efforts, as an equal partner.
-The Fukuda Doctrine serves as the foundation of Japan's current and future diplomacy toward the rest of Asia.
+The Fukuda Doctrine (福田 赳夫) is a Japanese foreign policy doctrine, based on a 1977 speech by Japanese Prime Minister Takeo Fukuda, stating that Japan would never become a military power.
+On the contrary, the policy proposes to enhance relations with Southeast Asian countries in wide-ranging fields, as well as to increase cooperation with the Association of Southeast Asian Nations (ASEAN) and its member countries.
+The Fukuda Doctrine serves as the foundation of Japanese diplomacy toward the rest of Asia.

 Historical background

 Takeo Fukuda

 Takeo Fukuda was an expert in economics.
 He took on the role of an ‘economic prime minister’ under Miki's administration from 1974 to 1976.
 During this time, he established the Ministerial Conference on Economic Measures, enabling cross-ministry and agency talks on finance, wage and labor issues.

 Fukuda subsequently became the 67th prime minister of Japan, lasting for only one term from 1976 to 1978.
 However, he was not forced out of office before he had gotten two major diplomatic reforms executed.
 Under Fukuda cabinet, Japan conducted an omnidirectional peace diplomacy, and signed Japan-China Treaty of Peace and Friendship in 1978.
 He pushed forward Japan's pacifistic position while making an effort to strengthen relations with Asian countries.